 The first fall Beach & Riverside Cleanup began in 1984 through the leadership and vision of two Oregonian women, Judie Hansen and Eleanor Dye.
 The Spring Oregon Beach Cleanup was added in 1986 to address the issue of debris washing in after winter storms.
-In the last 32 years, over 247,000 volunteers have joined forces every fall and spring to remove over 3.3 million pounds of trash from our beautiful beaches.
 Today, the Spring Oregon Beach Cleanup is a family-friendly Oregon tradition.
-Over 5,000 volunteers come out each March to pick up an average of 50,000 pounds of trash in one day along all 363 miles of our coastline.
+Over 5,000 volunteers come out each March to pick up an average of 50,000 pounds of trash in one day along all 362 miles of our coastline.

 SOLVE beach cleanup volunteers serve as a powerful force against the ongoing issue of marine debris on the Oregon coast.
-Common items found, such as cigarette butts, Styrofoam, six-pack yokes, fishing line, and netting are often ingested, and entangle and kill hundreds of seabirds, fish, and mammals each year.
+Common items found, such as cigarette butts, food wrappers, Styrofoam, and fishing line are often ingested, and entangle and kill hundreds of seabirds, fish, and mammals each year.
 Litter fouls boat propellers, clogs engines, and contributes to the degradation of our beaches.
 It also puts a damper on coastal tourism and the local economy.
 If you have participated in a SOLVE litter cleanup in the past, either on the beach or in your own neighborhood, you are part of the solution and we cannot thank you enough for your dedication to keep our state beautiful!

 Spring Oregon Beach Cleanup sites are organized into 14 Zones and led by volunteer “Zone Captains”.
-Within each Zone, each cleanup site is run by a “Beach Captain”, volunteer leaders who set up registration on the event day and provide volunteers with waiver forms, cleanup supplies and safety information.
-Zone and Beach Captains are local to the area and are often an excellent resource for specific information like parking, accommodation and directions.
+Within each Zone, each cleanup site is run by a “Beach Captain”, volunteer leaders who set up registration on the event day and provide volunteers with waiver forms, cleanup supplies, and safety information.
+Zone and Beach Captains are local to the area and are often an excellent resource for specific information like parking, accommodations, and directions.
 Hauling and disposal is donated by local haulers and state parks.
-See the Beach Cleanup Site Map which shows all the Zones and cleanup sites.

 When and where is the Spring Oregon Beach Cleanup?

-The Spring Oregon Beach Cleanup always takes place at the end of March or early April.
-In 2017, the event will take place on Saturday, April 1, from 10am to 1pm.
+The Spring Oregon Beach Cleanup always takes place at the end of March or early April, and is scheduled around a low tide.